FutureMarkRwanda/BA_Notes/PHP/PHP_Flow_Control_Structures.md

 Looping structures repeat code execution based on conditions or iterations, including `for`, `while`, `do-while`, and `foreach`, ideal for processing arrays or repetitive tasks.

-**Explanation**: Loops automate repetitive tasks, such as iterating over data or generating patterns, controlled by conditions or counters.
+Loops automate repetitive tasks, such as iterating over data or generating patterns, controlled by conditions or counters.

 ### For

-**Explanation**: The `for` loop executes a block for a specified number of iterations, defined by three expressions: initialization, condition, and increment.
+The `for` loop executes a block for a specified number of iterations, defined by three expressions: initialization, condition, and increment.
 It supports curly braces or alternative syntax (`:` and `endfor`).
 Empty expressions allow flexibility, often using `break` for control.

 **Example**: Print numbers 1 to 10 using a `for` loop.

-**CODES**:
 ```php
 <?php
 for ($i = 1; $i <= 10; $i++) {